 Disadvantages of social media

 As fun as it can be, social media marketing can also quickly become one of the most time-consuming tasks of your freelance business.
-Don’t get me wrong, you should invest a lot of time in social media, ‘cause you want people to visit your brand new site, right?
+Don’t get me wrong, you should invest a lot of time in social media if you want people to visit your brand-new site, right?
 But be careful.
 Before you even notice, you may have spent the last couple of hours on Facebook without being a bit productive.
 Why is that?

-You know how it continues, right?
+You know how it goes on, right?
 On your right sidebar, you’ll see your family last activities.
 You get a notification about someone having answered the question you posted yesterday.
 And you can’t be rude.
 You have to answer.
 Now.
 Real quick.
 What’s the harm in it?

 Well, the harm is the couple of hours you’ve spent on social media without actually working on your social media marketing.
 Oh, wait, it’s my aunt’s birthday today!
 Thanks, Facebook!
 You get the problem, right? 🙂